 Activated Clotting Time (ACT)

-A blood sample drawn from a vein in your arm
+A blood sample drawn from a vein

 High doses of heparin are given, for example, before, during, and for a short time after, open heart surgeries.
 During these operations, the patient’s heart and lungs are often bypassed.
-Their blood is filtered and oxygenated outside of the body using mechanical devices.
+This means their blood is filtered and oxygenated outside of the body using mechanical devices.
 The blood’s contact with artificial surfaces activates platelets and coagulation, initiating a sequence of steps that results in blood clot formation.
 A high dose of heparin prevents clot formation but leaves the body in a delicate dynamic balance between clotting and bleeding.
 At this level of anticoagulation, the PTT is no longer clinically useful as a monitoring tool.
 The PTT test involves an in vitro clotting reaction and at high levels of heparin, it will not clot.
 In these cases, the ACT must be used for monitoring.

-How is it used?
+How is the test used?

-The activated clotting time (ACT) is commonly used to monitor treatment with high-dose heparin before, during, and shortly after medical procedures that require that blood be prevented from clotting, such as heart bypass surgery, cardiac angioplasty, and dialysis.
+The activated clotting time (ACT) is commonly used to monitor treatment with high-dose heparin before, during, and for a short time after medical or surgical procedures that require that blood be prevented from clotting, such as heart bypass surgery, coronary angioplasty, and dialysis.

 The ACT measures the inhibiting effect that heparin has on the body’s clotting system, not the actual level of heparin in the blood.
 The sensitivity of the ACT test to heparin depends on the method used.
 Some ACT tests are designed to monitor lower levels of heparin while others are best at monitoring high levels of heparin.
 When heparin reaches therapeutic maintenance levels, the ACT is usually replaced as a monitoring tool by the PTT.